What You Need to Know About Short Sales

 Also beware of Short Sale scams.
 There are many unscrupulous hucksters looking to take advantage of and profit from homeowners in default.
 Unlicensed people presenting themselves as “foreclosure consultants,” “negotiators”, “practitioners”, “processors”, “facilitators” or “coordinators” look for people in foreclosure and try to convince them that a Short Sale is their only option.
 These people pocket negotiation fees and “process” bogus short sale transactions, exposing everyone involved to legal liability.
 After they’ve taken your money (and money from many others), they disappear.
 Often they resume business under a different name and in a different city; this cold never happen with an Attorney, who must maintain his license with the State Bar.
 Remember, the law requires that ONLY a homeowner, licensed Realtor or Broker or licensed California Attorney can process a Short Sale with a bank.

 So let’s “do the math.”
 Entering the Short Sale process means months of stressful uncertainty, with the possibility that the home could be foreclosed at any moment and that the Short Sale might eventually fall through in the end.
 And if the Short Sale does finally take place, the homeowner – who has to move out or face eviction – is likely to be hit with a tax bill, and their credit will be adversely affected for up to eight years in the future.
-Foreclosures, on the other hand, offer decisive relief and only a slightly worse credit hit than a Short Sale.
 In short, the Short Sale can leave the homeowner feeling like they came up short.

 However, the most important take-away from this article should be, you may well have other options.
 You may be a good candidate for a Chapter 13 Bankruptcy, which means you can stay in your home.
 Or if you do need to move, you can sell your property in a “Subject To Sale” Arrangement which avoids foreclosure and actually rebuilds your credit.
-For information on Chapter 13 Bankruptcy, please contact Gomez & Simone Law at 885-219-3333. www.gomezsimonelaw.com For information on “Subject To Sales”, please contact Stay-Or-Go.Org at 888-892-0858. www.Stay-Or-Go.Org If you are considering a Short Sale, you have nothing to lose and everything to gain by making these calls before signing on the dotted line.
+For information on Chapter 13 Bankruptcy, please contact Gomez & Simone Law at 885-219-3333. www.gomezsimonelaw.com For information on “Subject To Sales”, please contact Stay-Or-Go.Org at 888-892-0858. www.Stay-Or-Go.Org If you are considering a Short Sale, you have nothing to lose and everything to gain by making these calls before signing on the dotted line with a Realtor.
+And if you have been in a short sale listing and have still not seen results, by all means contact us.
 The consultations are free, and there is no obligation.